Internal

 Type of assessment Detail of assessment % contribution towards module mark Size of assessment Submission date Additional information

-Written coursework assignment Website 70 Build a website using a free online resource (at least 4 different sessions in a website addressing all the requirements) Week 12, Semester 1 Digital Leadership Project: Students will be tasked with designing and implementing a digital transformation project for a hypothetical or real organization.
+Written coursework assignment Website 70 Build a website using a free online resource (at least 4 different sessions in a website addressing all the requirements) Assessment week 1, Semester 1 Digital Leadership Project: Students will be tasked with designing and implementing a digital transformation project for a hypothetical or real organization.
 This project would require them to develop a strategic plan that includes digital tool selection, team roles assignment, and an execution timeline.

 Penalties for late submission of summative assessment